 - Contribute to the body of pain management and palliative care knowledge

 Lakeland Regional Health has a consult-based inpatient pain management service, run by three pain management and palliative care pharmacy specialists.
 As a result of this unique service, the primary focus of this PGY-2 residency is adult pain management.
 Palliative care experience will be obtained primarily through the hospital’s 31-bed palliative care unit and one of the four nearby hospices.
-Other clinical experiences are offered throughout the inpatient oncology unit and cancer center, inpatient psychiatry units, and the trauma ICU.
-Elective rotations may also be selected in the trauma step-down unit, emergency department, outpatient behavioral health clinic for addiction recovery, outpatient headache clinic, or at an outpatient interventional pain management physician’s office.
+Other clinical experiences are offered throughout the inpatient oncology unit and cancer center, inpatient psychiatry units, and the trauma unit.
+Elective rotations may also be selected in the trauma ICU, emergency department, outpatient behavioral health clinic for addiction recovery, or at an outpatient interventional pain management physician’s office.

 Click here for learning experience descriptions.

-- Inpatient Acute and Chronic Pain Management I
+- Inpatient Acute and Chronic Pain Management (4 months)

 Required Longitudinal Rotations